 Most veterans are comfortable talking in front of crowds.
 This comes from having to speak up frequently in groups of 30 or more.
 Some give what are called "hip pocket classes," which are impromptu courses on a subject they have either prepared, or are knowledgeable about, such as patrolling, weapons safety, or how to save for retirement.

-With just 1-2 years in the military veterans are given some kind of experience as a fire team leader in charge of 3 other people.
+With just one to two years in the military, veterans are given some kind of experience as a fire team leader in charge of three other people.
 What's more, veterans are used to having team members that they cannot fire, and therefore have to help be better.
 This makes them ideal candidates for making it into management.

-After spending between 4-30 years doing many things they may not have wanted to veterans fully embrace the idea of studying what they want in school.
+After spending between four to 30 years doing many things they may not have wanted to, veterans fully embrace the idea of studying what they want in school.
 Add in the GI Bill that pays their tuition, and then pays them tax-free cash, and the incentive is even bigger.
 This is likely why veterans have higher GPAs than their classmates.

 There are many opportunities for veterans in the workforce.
 While some will make fantastic lawyers, accountants, and engineers we believe these professions will suit them extremely well.